kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 ###### What specific metrics should inform a rollback?

-- `scheduler_podgroup_preemption_attempts_total{result="error"}`: A sudden spike indicates internal errors or panics within the workload aware preemption logic.
+- `scheduler_workload_preemption_attempts_total{result="error"}`: A sudden spike indicates internal errors or panics within the workload-aware preemption logic.
-- `scheduler_podgroup_preemption_attempt_duration_seconds`: A significant P99 latency would indicate
+- `scheduler_preemption_evaluation_duration_seconds` / `scheduler_preemption_execution_duration_seconds`: A significant P99 latency would indicate
    that the performance of the new logic is unacceptable.
-- `plugin_execution_duration_seconds{plugin="DefaultPreemption", extension_point="PostFilter"}`:
+- `scheduler_plugin_execution_duration_seconds{plugin="DefaultPreemption", extension_point="PodGroupPostFilter"}`:
-   A sudden increase of the latency of default preemption, especially if there is no PodGroup objects in the cluster indicates an issue with the workload aware default preemption.
+   A sudden increase in the latency of default preemption for pod groups indicates an issue with workload-aware preemption.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?